MichaelaTech/MichaelaTech/README.md

 - 👋 Hi, I’m @MichaelaTech!
-- 👀 I’m interested in data science, web development, and learning all things tech.
+- 👀 I’m interested in data science, software solutions for improving humanity, and learning all things tech.
-- 🌱 I’m currently learning CSS, HTML, and Python.
+- 🌱 I’m currently learning Python, SQL, and Pandas.
 - 💞️ I’m looking to collaborate on coding and data science-related projects.